jedi661/UoFiddlerPixel/README.md

 ## About

 UOFiddler based on Ultima SDK it's a tool to view and alter almost every UO 2D client file.
-Source code is released under the Beerware license.
+Source code is released under the Beerware and Wineware license.

 Version : 4.12.2
 - BildFusion Add Sharp , Clipboard, Texture Cut.